FlagBrew/PKSM/README.md

 Multipurpose and portable save manager for generations IV to VII, programmed in C++.

-* Supports original cartridges and digital copies of games from DPPt to LGPE
+* Supports original cartridges and digital copies of games from DPPt to SwSh
 * Allows on-the-fly modifications to all of your data
 * Allows internal and resizable offline storage to store your Pokémon
 * Capable of running custom scripts to allow injection of arbitrary data into